AdobeDocs/campaign-classic.en/help/integrations/using/configuring-adobe-io.md

 >[!CAUTION]
 >
 >If you are using an older version of Triggers integration through oAuth authentication, **you need to move to Adobe I/O as described below**.
-Legacy oAuth authentication mode will be retired on April 30, 2021.
+Legacy oAuth authentication mode will be retired on November 30, 2021.
 [Learn more](https://experienceleaguecommunities.adobe.com/t5/adobe-analytics-discussions/adobe-analytics-legacy-api-end-of-life-notice/td-p/385411)
 >
 >Note that during this move to Adobe I/O, some incoming triggers may be lost.